mdkawakami/cse15l-lab-reports/week1.md

 ![Image](RunningCommands.png)
 - Reminders:
-   - Be sure to account for spaces when necessary because it could affect if the command.
+   - Be sure to account for spaces when necessary because it could affect the command.